Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Preliminaries

-where $\theta_{g, t}^{l}\left(\xi_{h}\right)$s are the dual variables introduced by the subproblems.
-Note that, due to the introduction of a continuous Benders lower bound (LB), $\Upsilon $, the master problem of the SUC in the $k$-th iteration, given in (\ref{eq:2a})-(\ref{eq:2d}), is characterized as an MIP problem rather than an integer programming problem.
+where $\theta_{g, t}^{l}\left(\xi_{h}\right)$s are the optimal dual variables; $P_{h,g,t}^{G,l}$ and $P_{h,t}^{shed,l}$ are the optimal primal variables.
+Both are introduced by the subproblems.
+Note that, due to the introduction of a continuous Benders lower bound (LB), $\Upsilon $, the master problem is characterized as an MIP problem rather than a pure integer program.

+The subproblem for scenario $h$ is given as (\ref{eq:3a})-(\ref{eq:3f}) below.
 As each scenario is independent, the subproblem is decoupled and can be treated separately.
-For example, the subproblem for scenario $h$ is given as (\ref{eq:3a})-(\ref{eq:3f}) below.
-The main objective is to strategize the optimal power generation levels for each unit in different scenarios, along with the corresponding load shedding amount.
+The main objective is to strategize the optimal generation levels and corresponding load shedding for each scenario.

-In each subproblem, $u_{g,t}^{fixed}$ is a newly introduced auxiliary continuous variable and $u_{g,t}^{k}$ is the optimal decision variable of the master problem \cite{Nasri2016NetworkConstrainedAC}.
+In each subproblem, $u_{g,t}^{fixed}$ is a newly introduced auxiliary continuous variable and $u_{g,t}^{k}$ is the optimal decision variable of the master problem.
 As a result, \eqref{eq:3} results in an upper bound (UB) of \eqref{eq:1}.
 Meanwhile, due to the convexity of \eqref{eq:3}, the dual variable $\theta_{g, t}^{l}\left(\xi_{h}\right)$s in \eqref{eq:3e} defines the sensitivity of subproblem's objective.
 After collecting all sensitivities, a new Benders cut (\ref{eq:2c}) can be added in the next iteration and the master problem \eqref{eq:2} becomes a LB to \eqref{eq:1}.
-Moreover, as subproblem is a continuous quadratic programming, it can be efficiently solved on CPUs.
+Moreover, as subproblem is a continuous quadratic programming, it can be efficiently solved on CPUs in parallel.

-The BD method decouples the first-stage and second-stage operation, significantly reducing the problem size.
-It is noteworthy that all integer variables are now included in the master problem where QA holds the potential to further improve its computation efficiency.
+The BD method decouples the first-stage and second-stage operations, significantly reducing the problem size.
+It is noteworthy that all integer variables are now included in the master problem where QC holds the potential to further improve its computational efficiency.